joshperry/ovrly/readme.md

 is merged into cef, ovrly will be able to mediate rendering pages into OpenVR at native VR framerates (if necessary for the overlay content) by sharing a texture between the cef and openvr rendering pipelines.

-    Using this method will allow ovrly to take over the main rendering main loop by telling cef when it should render each frame with `SendExternalBeginFrame`.
+    Using this method will allow ovrly to take over the main rendering loop by telling cef when it should render each frame with `SendExternalBeginFrame`.

 ## CEF Notes